May 1st, 2012 by Brian Beeler

 Kingston - While not always the first to market, Kingston takes a more measured approach that generally nets good results.
 Kingston offers an extensive client-focused SSD line that offers both performance and value models.
 Their SSDs are offered with an upgrade kit to easily transfer data from existing storage to a new SSD using Acronis cloning software and an external USB enclosure.
 Kingston has a long-standing support framework in place and while they don't have in-house engineering on the consumer SSDs, they do have an investment in JMicron flash controllers.

 OCZ - OCZ owns their own controller technology and currently offers a full line of products based around their Barefoot contollers.
-While the long term plan is to go exclusively to their own technology for consumer SSDs, OCZ does have a few legacy SandForce SSDs still in market.
+They also are now owned by Toshiba, which gives them direct access to NAND, solving previous supply issues.

 Samsung - Samsung is unique in the consumer SSD space in that they make every part inside the SSD, including controller, NAND, and SDRAM.
 With all components made in-house, Samsung can engineer products with strong integration from the hardware to software level.
 Going beyond performance advantages, this allows Samsung to quickly respond to firmware bugs and fully understand component failures at any level of the SSD.

 SanDisk - Another late entry to the SandForce controller space, SanDisk pairs their own NAND and storage engineering expertise with SandForce to deliver one of the leading enthusiast SSDs in the SanDisk Extreme.
 SanDisk has been making flash-based storage for ages and certainly is a trusted and available brand in retail.

 What if an SSD brand isn't on this list?